Rosoe/Apple-Transcripts-to-Text/README.md

 ## Why This Tool Exists

 As someone who regularly takes notes on podcasts using Zotero, I noticed a significant limitation in Apple's podcast transcript system.
-While Apple invests computational resources in generating high-quality transcripts using Language Learning Models (LLMs), they restrict users from copying more than 200 words at a time (as of current date).
+While Apple invests computational resources in generating high-quality transcripts using Language Learning Models (LLMs), they restrict users from copying more than 200 words at a time (as of 12/02/2025).
 This limitation creates several issues:

 - Forces users to either manually copy small sections or reprocess entire episodes through speech-to-text LLMs
 - Creates unnecessary environmental impact by requiring redundant AI processing